A simple regex based exhaustive validator for PIN codes in India

 Contributing

-• See HACKING.md for some development details.
+• See CONTRIBUTING.md for some development details and contribution guidelines

 • Pull requests are welcome for adding libraries in other languages (in the same repo).
+Python support is WIP, and I'd love to have support for other languages as well.

 • This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.